felixroos/hydro/README.md

 ## Examples

-- To load a random example, open the browser console and enter `shuffle()`.
+- To load a random example, open the browser console and enter `shuffle()`
-- To load a specific example, open the browser console and enter `example(index)`, where `index` is between 0 and 57.
+- To load a specific example, open the browser console and enter `example(index)`

 You can also load some of my own examples: